16 Apr Dental Marketing Need-to-Know: What is a Digital Footprint?

 - Curated Articles with your Analysis – Content curation is all the rage in the marketing circles these days.
 Essentially, you take a piece of content already created and give your own spin on it.
 Here’s an example for a dentist; let’s say a prominent professional football player in your city has knocked out two front teeth in a game.
 As a dentist, you can write a short blog post about it and explain how you might fix it for him.
 It makes your article topical and timely – two things Google loves.

 Social Media Profiles – Visibility on social media these days is an absolute must.
 Facebook, Google+, Pinterest and even Instagram are all great places for a dentist to be.
 Make sure you set up your profiles correctly – most importantly making sure your practice name, address and phone number are listed exactly as you have them listed on your Google directory listings.
 Add quality content on a consistent basis and share away!
 For even more “engagement” points – comment on and share other topical content from other dentists or dental professionals.

 Advertising with Google – Depending on your market, sometimes the only way to get to the front page of Google is to invest in a pay-per-click (PPC) campaign.
 Google is making it very apparent that PPC is a priority for them.
-After all, online advertising (ie. PPC) revenue accounted for about 86% of their $57 billion in revenue in 2013.

 We advise blending a well-constructed PPC campaign with other content strategies to build your dental online footprint.

 Directory Listings – This is more than just listing your practice in the phone book.
 Your practice’s directory listings (or lack thereof) can have a profound effect on how visible you are online.
 Make sure your practice is listed in as many quality directories as possible AND (this is so important) – make sure the directories are accurate and listed in exactly the same way.